fabricius1/azure-machine-learning-api-deployment/README.md

 # Run this command to create the main.tf terraform file
 python3 contrib/setup_terraform_file.py

-# Run this command to check the api locally on your computer
-# (on your browser, go to http://localhost:8000)
-python3 django_project/manage.py runserver

 # Build the Docker image
 docker build -t <DOCKER_USERNAME>/<DOCKER_IMAGE_NAME> .